petiaccja/TemplateCoverage/README.md

 ### <stddef.h> not found

-If you run into this problem, you need to specify the proper resource directory to template-coverage.
+If you run into this problem, you need to specify the resource directory to template-coverage.

 You can get the resource directory from clang: